bhathaway/cmark_watcher/README.txt

 and see how the browser renders the markdown.

 BUILDING:
-Follow the usual cmake procedures.
+mkdir -p build
+cd build
+cmake ..
+make

 RUNNING:
 The build should produce cmark_watcher, which requires two ordered arguments.